The team that will support your child

 Your child’s teacher or kaiako is the person responsible for making sure your child is learning what they need to learn, just as they are for all their students.
 Their role is to work with any additional teachers and teacher’s aide and any specialists to develop your child’s learning programme based on their Individual Education Plan (IEP).

 Additional teachers are available if your child receives support under the Ongoing Resourcing Scheme (ORS).
 They are employed by your child's school or kura and the amount of time they're available depends on the level of your child's needs.
 Additional teachers work directly with the classroom teacher or kaiako to coordinate, plan and support your child's learning.

-In some schools and kura, the additional teacher works with all the special education needs students in the school or kura.
-In others, the additional teacher takes the main class at times so that the classroom teacher has time to work with the children with special education needs.
+In some schools and kura, the additional teacher works with all the learning support needs students in the school or kura.
+In others, the additional teacher takes the main class at times so that the classroom teacher has time to work with the children with learning support needs.

 Get to know the additional teacher, as they'll be an important day to day member of your child’s support team.

 All Resource teachers are trained teachers who have developed extra specialist skills.
 They work with you, your child and your child's teacher.

 Resource Teachers: Learning and Behaviour work with children with learning or behaviour difficulties.
 They can work directly with your child or groups of children.
 They are employed by groups or 'clusters' of schools or kura.

 Resource Teachers: Vision help if your child has trouble with their vision.
 They are employed by the Blind and Low Vision Network of New Zealand (BLENNZ).